samuelgfeller/slim-example-project/docs/naming-convention.md

 is being tested and additional info can be added in camel case separated by an underscore e.g. `testUserRegistration_existingActiveUser`

+### Providers
+I differentiate providers into two types.
+Both have to be in a sub folder "Provider" inside the bundle folder where the test is located.
+This is to be able to find them easier and quicker while developing.

+#### Data Providers
+Provide different only the data to run for a specific test.
+E.g. For a test asserting that a validationException occurs with different invalid data (name too long, password too short, not given email address etc.)

+Data provider MUST end with `DataProvider.php`.

+#### Case Providers
+They contain both the input data but also the expected value for the assertion.
+They are here to make more generic test cases which are like a formula and being able to feed them with many different data and expected values.
+E.g. Asserting that validation exception occurs with a specific error message and behaviour.

+Case provider MUST end with `CaseProvider.php`.

 ## Database
 * Database and table names MUST be all lower case and words separated by underscores